DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 It is also important that when a player has chosen a tool card he follows all the instruction the tool card asks in order to be used correctly.

 There is nothing else to say ...
 JUST ENJOY YOURSELF !

+## Limitations

+* There are problems with reconnection with CLI.
+In particular, RMI reconnection due to the loss of connection doesn't work, while Socket reconnection due to the loss of connection is working only if the connection loss does not occur while taking/placing a die or using a toolcard.

+* The GUI reconnection is working with RMI and Socket.
+The server never pings the client, so if a client loses the connection the server will notice its absence and will notify the other players only if at the end of the turn the player will be inactive.
+At this point the player who exit the game can rejoin the game.